pravega/pravega/documentation/src/docs/controller-service.md

 The Stream management can be divided into the following categories:

-  1. **Stream Abstraction**: A Stream can be viewed as a series of dynamically changing Segment sets where the Stream transitions from one set of consistent segments to the next.
+  1. **Stream Abstraction**: A Stream can be viewed as a series of dynamically changing Segment sets where the Stream transitions from one set of consistent Segments to the next.
 The Controller is the place for creating and managing Stream abstraction.
 The Controller decides when and how a Stream transitions from one state to another and is responsible for performing these transitions by keeping the state of the Stream consistent and available.